 |2017 Leavers – £101,515|

 |2019 Leavers – £139,340|

 This amounts to an outstanding £978,500 over the last seven years.
 We are very grateful to all the Upper Eighth parents who have supported the bursary appeal and have collectively gifted six boys their education at St Paul’s School, thank you.

 The 2022 Leavers’ Bursary Appeal is particularly significant for our community as we navigate the current economic climate caused by COVID-19, as we see an unprecedented increase in applications for bursary places.
 The funds from this year’s appeal will be directed to supporting a boy who despite being awarded a place at St Paul’s lacks the financial means to accept that place.

 If all of our current Upper Eighth parents were to gift their registration deposits, it would raise enough funds to give one able boy a Pauline education.

-Last year, we worked with the Upper Eighth Thomas Gresham Committee to initiate a scheme where each of the leaving boys would be encouraged by their peers to sign up to become a member of the 1509 Society, supporting bursaries at St Paul’s by making a regular monthly donation of £1.59, leaving their legacy.
-We are delighted that a number of boys chose to support fellow Paulines.
-We hope that the leaving boys of 2021 will themselves embrace this scheme.
+We traditionally work with the Upper Eighth Thomas Gresham Committee to initiate a scheme where each of the leaving boys is encouraged by their peers to sign up to become a member of the 1509 Society, supporting bursaries at St Paul’s by making a regular monthly donation of £1.59, leaving their legacy.
+We are delighted that a number of boys choose to support fellow Paulines.
+We hope that the leaving boys of 2022 will themselves embrace this scheme.